Cosy pubs in Glasgow

 Òran Mór

-Housed in the former Kelvinside Parish Church, the Whisky Bar at Òran Mór is a welcoming pit stop in the heart of the city’s bustling west end.
-Enjoy something to drink or eat in this charming space and keep an eye out for the Robert Burns inspired paintings by Scottish artist Nichol Wheatley.
+Housed in a former church, the Whisky Bar at Òran Mór is a welcoming pit stop in the west end.
+Enjoy something to drink or eat in this charming space and take in the Robert Burns-inspired paintings by Scottish artist Nichol Wheatley.
 Book a table at Òran Mór’s website.

 Chinaski’s

 A snug, candle-lit bar named after writer Charles Bukowski, Chinaski’s has a trendy feel.
-Found at Charing Cross, which is roughly halfway between the city centre and west end, Chinaski’s serves some tasty food and has a beer garden complete with a canopy and patio heaters to enjoy crisp, winter evenings alfresco.
+Found at Charing Cross, Chinaski’s serves some tasty food and has a beer garden complete with a canopy and fire to enjoy crisp, winter evenings alfresco.
 Book a table at chinaskis.co.uk.

 The Belle

 The Belle is a welcome haven in a quiet stretch of Great Western Road.
-The roaring fire and dog friendly attitude make for a relaxing place to enjoy a pint.
-A cosy little bar with bags of character, it has the feel of a village country pub.
+The roaring fire makes for a relaxing place to enjoy a pint.
+With bags of character and dog-friendly, The Belle has the feel of a village country pub.
 Follow The Belle on Instagram to find out more.

 Cottiers

-A unique Scottish bar and restaurant housed within a renovated church, Cottiers is known for its laid-back vibe, character and good food.
-Its unusual setting and cosy open fire make it the perfect place to spend a chilly afternoon.
-The adjoining Cottiers Theatre also offers an intimate venue for live music, theatre and a variety of events.
+A unique Scottish bar and restaurant housed within a renovated church, Cottiers is known for its laid-back vibe and for hosting weddings.
+Its open fire and cosy vibes make it the perfect place to spend a chilly afternoon.
+It also has a theatre space, which programmes live music, theatre, markets and more.
 Visit Cottier’s website to book a table.

 Kelvingrove Cafe

-The turn-of-the-Century period details in Kelvingrove Cafe have been kept giving the place a feel of yesteryear.
+Kelvingrove Cafe has an old-fashioned feel with turn-of-the-Century period details on display.
 With exposed brickwork and an open fire, the west end bar is a cosy spot for cocktails.
 Visit kelvingrovecafe.com.

 The Lismore Bar

-A lovely spot to spend an evening with friends, The Lismore has become an institution of the Partick area in Glasgow’s west end.
-With regular toe-tapping live music sessions and traditional Scottish décor, The Lismore has a village pub feel despite its city surroundings.
-Follow The Lismore Bar on Twitter to keep up-to-date.
+A lovely spot to spend an evening with friends, The Lismore has become an institution of the Partick area.
+With regular toe-tapping live music sessions and traditional Scottish décor, The Lismore has a village pub feel.
+And make sure you take a look at their world-famous stained glass.
+Find The Lismore on Instagram to keep up-to-date.

 Waxy O’Connors